WithRubium/WithRubium/README.md

 #### 🗃️ Misc.
 * Skin featured on avatar is Copyright (C) 2022 AfterChange.
 * Vampires are not real.
 * **Story is purely fictional.
-Any resemblance of one or more real living or dead person, place, business, event in purely incidental.**
+Any resemblance of one or more real living or dead person, place, business or event in this story purely incidental.**